cors-errors/cors-errors.github.io/_faq/fcd5.md

 otherwise the request will fail the CORS check.
 This header must also be included on the preflight response, if there is one.

-The use of `*` wildcards in CORS response headers is also prohibited when using `withCredentials`.
-So if you're using `Access-Control-Allow-Origin: *` you're going to have to change that to return the specific origin for the request.
+The use of `*` values in CORS response headers is also prohibited when using `withCredentials`.
+For `Access-Control-Allow-Origin` the value of the `Origin` request header should be used instead but only after it has been checked to ensure the origin can be trusted.
+See {% include faq-link.md faq="ffcc" %} for more information about why this matters.

 While Safari does support `withCredentials` it tends to have a stricter security policy than other browsers.
 If you need to use `withCredentials` then you should test in Safari sooner rather than later to check whether what you're trying to